sddevelopment-be/penguin-pragmatic-patterns/content/practices/AMMERSE_impact_analysis.md

 Ma) + (0.05 * E) + (-1 * R) + (0.82 * S) + (0.56 * Ex) / 6).
 The modifier is how much the second-order feedback loops should be taken into account
 for the final result.

+## Application

+### Considerations

+* **Apparent Objectivity:** Though the analysis looks very objective due to the numbers and lengthy calculations, each step in the analysis is based on subjective assessments and heuristic shortcuts.
+* **Heavy-weight Approach:** The analysis will hinder adaptability, and introduce delays, by its time-consuming nature and tendency to slow down decision-making processes.

+### Mitigation strategies

+* **Training and Education:** Provide training on the AMMERSE framework and the impact analysis algorithm to ensure a shared understanding of its goal, and emphasize how it remains -in essence- an "informed guessing" technique.
+* **Reality check:** Combine quantitative data with qualitative insights for a holistic view.
+* **Simplification:** Streamline the analysis process to minimize initial complexity and enhance practical application.
+* **Pragmatic Adoption:** Use this analysis technique for high-risk, critical decision, or in large, complex, and risk-averse organizations.
+  Most decisions can be made with less analysis, and effort.

-## Examples
+### Examples

-### Applying the AMMERSE Impact Analysis on the "Let's not make it complicated / Avoid gold plating" pattern
+#### Applying the AMMERSE Impact Analysis on the "Let's not make it complicated / Avoid gold plating" pattern

-#### Define the Practice, Technique, or Decision
+##### Define the Practice, Technique, or Decision

 **Description:**
 The "Avoid Gold-Plating" pattern advises developers to avoid over-designing and over-engineering software.
 The focus is on implementing only what is necessary to meet current requirements and avoiding unnecessary complexity.